multicatch/rubble-rs/README.md

 The second part will be passed to a given `Evaluator` by the `Compiler` in order to get a String output.
 The code fragment will be substituted with the output.

-The rubble-rs library can also evaluate more sophisticated code.
+The rubble-templates library can also evaluate more sophisticated code.
 You can pass your own functions that can enrich the template.

 This library uses Lisp-like syntax during evaluation.